 The micron will vary as expected

-- Older sheep 31-34 microns
+• Older sheep 32-38 microns

-The ideal fleece would be well formed and a free opening staple showing a distinct and clear cut crimp.
-It should be full handling and weighty, springy and crisp but not actually harsh.
-It will show 'low lustre' in appearance [this is a plus as it allows excellent acceptance of light coloured dyes]
+The ideal fleece would be well formed with a free opening staple showing a distinct and well defined crimp.
+It should be soft and bulky, with good density, springy and crisp but not harsh.
+It will show low lustre (no shine) in appearance.
+This is beneficial, as it allows excellent acceptance of light coloured dyes in manufacturing.

-At present in Australia 'cross bred wool' is sold just as that with little or no differentiation between various breeds.
-We work to sell Perendale wool outside that system as they do in NZ with the emphasis on the hogget wool to be processed into woollen yarn sold to the knitwear and weaving industry.
+In Australia, the broader type wool is sold with little or no differentiation between various breeds.
+Selling Perendale wool for its unique attributes outside the auction system (as they do in NZ) with the emphasis on the hogget wool being processed into woollen yarn sold to the knitwear and weaving industry.